The Role of Cultural Expectations in Shaping Drinking Behaviors

 Media and advertising also shape cultural expectations around drinking.
 Alcohol advertisements often portray drinking as glamorous, fun, and a key to social success.
 These portrayals can create unrealistic expectations and contribute to the normalization of heavy drinking.
 For example, beer commercials during sports events reinforce the idea that drinking is an integral part of the experience.

-Family and Cultural Traditions
+How Family and Cultural Expectations Influence Drinking

 Family traditions and cultural practices also influence drinking behaviors.
 In some cultures, alcohol is an essential part of religious and cultural ceremonies.
 For instance, wine is used in Christian communion rituals, while sake is integral to Japanese celebrations.
 These traditions can instill a sense of acceptance and normalcy around drinking from a young age.